matthiasboeker/Shizophrenia_Depression_Project-/Readme.md

 # Analysis of circadian and ultra-circadian cycles to improve data augmentation techniques for time series for classification of schizophrenia patients

 ## Problem statement
 Medical data is known for small sample sizes and thus methods can lack generalization.
-In the given data set of Psykose, there is a small sample size given the number of patients but a highly sampled time series per patient.
-Thus, the large amount of data within a single time series should be used for data augmentation to enrich the small sample size of patients.
-Moreover, the information about circadian cycles and ultra circadian cycles should be preserved while applying augmentation methods.
+The given Psykose dataset contains time series data of 55 individuals, 23 of these individuals suffer a medical condition while 32 individuals belong to the control group.
+The Psykose dataset measured actigraphy time series data of schizophrenic individuals.
+The time series per individual have a sample size up to 21500 samples, which corresponds to a measurement of wrist acceleration by minute over two weeks.

 ## Project idea
-The idea is to frame the time series and it's underlying pattern with dynamic models like ARIMA, GARCH, Hidden-Markov Models and/or frequency models like Fourier decompositions.
-Since the estimated parameters for a time series are a one sample for the patients dataset, a parameter distribution can be approximated (bootstrapping).
-From this approximated parameter distribution parameter values will be randomly drawn to create synthetic time series.
+to improve the classification of actigraph time series is to segment each time series in active and resting phases.
+The extracted segments are then used as input for the classification.
+Hidden Markov Models are used to segment the time series period in the two different phases.
+The segmentation procedure.
+The decoding problem identifies the underlying hidden states which generate the observed process.
+In this case, the hidden states are assumed to be the resting/ active periods.
+A heuristic to determine the starting solution will be proposed and evaluated.
+For each identified active and resting period, time series features from fitted models will be extracted.
+Moreover, feature describing the relation between different periods are introduced.
+A SVM or logistic regression will be used as a classification algorithm for the feature space.
+Additional, ways of augmenting the different periods per patient can be used to feed a LSTM Network for an improved classification.

 ## Process
-1. Explorative analysis of the time series
+1. Explorative Analysis of the Actigraphy Time Series
 2. Analysis of circadian and ultra-circadian cycles in the frequency domain
-2. Comparative study of statistical models
-3. Approximation of parameter distribution
-4. Creation of synthetic time series (validation?)
-5. Implement baseline ML classifier for comparative experiment
-6. Implement CNN with augmented spectrogram pictures as comparative
+3. Hidden Markov Models for Time Series Segmentation 3.1 State Estimation
+	3.2 Parameter Estimation
+5. Statistical Modeling of extracted Time Series Segments
+6. Classification based on statistical Features

 ## Literature